 Coloured laminates were used to highlight fridge items and CDs in schedule 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with laminates.
 Paediatric doses were routinely checked.
 The manager and the RP described that team members checked if patients receiving lithium, warfarin and methotrexate had had blood tests recently, and gave additional advice as needed.
 Laminates were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
 Details of significant interventions were recorded on the patient medication record (PMR).
-Substance misuse services were provided for approximately 6 people.
-The RP described that he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+Substance misuse services were provided for approximately 10 people.
+The RP described that she would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.

 The pharmacy offered a range of additional services including flu vaccinations, a minor ailments scheme and the supply of emergency hormonal contraception.
 The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
 The declarations of competence for the pharmacists offering the flu vaccination service were seen.
-As described in principle two, the RP was currently completing the accreditation process to allow him to provide the minor ailments service.
-He had recently completed training to allow him to provide a smoking cessation service.
 The pharmacy ensured the smooth running of the services by offering an online booking service.
 They would block out times when they anticipated being very busy, or when they knew that there may not be an accredited pharmacist available.
 The RP had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.
 The pharmacy was a Healthy Living Pharmacy and provided additional advice to people on living healthy lifestyles.
 It had a health promotion zone displaying leaflets and information on both locally and nationally relevant topics.
 There was a poster displayed to support the current national campaign of 'help us to help you'.